 Cloud Deploy uses a Pub/Sub topic to send these notifications.

-See Using notifications with your pipeline for more details.
+See Using Google Cloud Deploy notifications for more details.

 Google Cloud Deploy supports rolling back your deployed application in any target.
-A rollback in Google Cloud Deploy consists of triggering a rollout against the last successfully deployed release, using the same parameters that were used in that successful deployment.
+A rollback in Google Cloud Deploy consists of triggering a rollout against the last successfully deployed release.
+The new rollout uses the same parameters that were used in that successful deployment.

 See Rolling back a deployment for more details.